 Temporary Banking Facilities.
-The Chicago Regional Office will expedite any request to operate temporary bank facilities by an institution whose offices have been damaged or that desires to provide more convenient availability of services to those affected by the disaster.
+The Kansas City Regional Office will expedite any request to operate temporary bank facilities by an institution whose offices have been damaged or that desires to provide more convenient availability of services to those affected by the severe storms and flooding.
 In most cases, a telephone notice to the regional office will suffice initially, and necessary written notification can be submitted later.